 Well any doubts I had about the issues going on behind the scenes are put to rest, especially in regards to the ethics side of things.
 And of course, this also gives me a good reason to promote and point out how legit WA is, for anyone doubting that.

 WA and it’s owners have proven themselves (again) to be one of the most stand up people and places I’ve been a apart of and this recent news only enhances the fact that they are still the best place I recommend anyone join to start an online business.
+I am now, more so than ever, proud to promote them (here’s info on how you can promote WA too).

 Finally, I want to end on saying that you absolutely need to read WA’s own words on this subject as they go into some truly great detail on what was going on between them and the other company.
 It’s a long read, but my goodness, it’s informative and eye opening.